Relintai/pandemonium_engine_docs/engine_development/cpp/custom_godot_servers.md

 Custom managed resource data
 ----------------------------

-Godot servers implement a mediator pattern.
+Pandemonium servers implement a mediator pattern.
 All data types inherit `RID_Data`.
 `RID_Owner<MyRID_Data )` owns the object when `make_rid` is called.
 During debug mode only, RID_Owner maintains a list of RIDs.
 In practice, RIDs are similar to writing object-oriented C code.